fch-yk/d_09_01_reviews_notifications/README.md

 - Go to [@BotFather](https://t.me/BotFather) and register your Telegram bot.

+- **Note**: Bots can't initiate conversations with users.
+You must send a message to your bot first.

 - Set up environmental variables in your operating system or in .env file.
 The variables are:
   - `DEVMAN_TOKEN` is your personal authorization token at [dvmn.org/api](https://dvmn.org/api/docs/);
   - `REVIEW_BOT_TOKEN` is your bot token from [@BotFather](https://t.me/BotFather);